webqit/quantum-js/README.md

 Even outside of UI code, we often still need to write reactive logic!

-In this example, we demonstrate a simple way to implement something like the [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) API - where you have interdependent properties!
+In this example, we demonstrate a simple way to implement something like the [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) API - where you have many interdependent properties!

 ```js
 class MyURL {